kwk/llvm-build-standalone/README.md

 the `*.sample` file in that directory, just copy that and remove the extension `*.sample`.

+You need to install `podman` and `git` packages on RHEL/Fedora host to run this.

 Run `make all` to do everything in one go.

 ## Start and stop